spacetelescope/webbpsf/docsource/intro.rst

 * Arbitrary oversampling for coronagraphic models.
 * Matrix Fourier Transform algorithm from Soummer et al. implemented for arbitrary detector sampling.
 * Uses ``FFTW3`` library for improved speed and efficient use of multiple processor cores.
-* Uses ``pysynphot`` library (same as the HST & Webb exposure time calculators) for consistent treatment of filter bandpasses and source spectra.
+* Uses ``pysynphot`` library (same as the HST & JWST exposure time calculators) for consistent treatment of filter bandpasses and source spectra.

 Algorithm Overview